Loading archive…

 Corporal, U.S. Marine Corps

-Jason Lee Dunham was a Corporal in the United States Marine Corps who served with 3rd Battalion, 7th Marines.
-He is remembered for an extraordinary act of valor during the Iraq War, for which he was posthumously awarded the Medal of Honor, the United States' highest military decoration.
-His service and sacrifice have made him a symbol of the selflessness and courage characteristic of the Marine Corps.
+Jason Lee Dunham was a corporal in the United States Marine Corps who served with the 3rd Battalion, 7th Marines.
+For his extraordinary heroism during the Iraq War, he was posthumously awarded the Medal of Honor, the nation's highest military decoration for valor.

 Become the named supporter for this profile and edit the tribute biography and portrait (Owner account required).
 Proceeds help keep the archive online.